What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 POS System Functionality

-Most simply, POS systems use software to process transactions.
-When a customer makes their product selections, you can use your POS system to scan the items in via a QR code or barcode, ring up the total, and then process their payment method and print a receipt.
-Your POS system logs the customer information, changes inventory levels, and tracks sale activity.
+POS systems use software to process transactions.
+When a customer makes their product selections, you can use your POS system to scan the items via a QR code or barcode, ring up the total, and then process their payment method and print a receipt.
+That’s basically how a POS system works.

 Modern POS systems, however, can do so much more than process transactions.
 As we will explore in the next section on features, POS systems also work behind the scenes to help update on-hand inventory levels, track customer data, aid in your marketing efforts, provide report insights, and more.